giuliachiola/super-blog-content/til/shell/console-outputs.md

 > Hello!
 ```

+> 🧨 **!important**
+>
-Note: local storage values are strings 🤭, so we have to assign the variable as string `localStorage.devMode = 'true'` and check its value as string `localStorage.devMode === 'true'`.
+> local storage values are strings 🤭, so we have to assign the variable as string `localStorage.devMode = 'true'` and check its value as string `localStorage.devMode === 'true'`.

 ## Using vue env + webpack + loglevel

-In a Vue project we already have webpack installed, and do not output `console.log()` debug prints in production JS bundle is an efficient way to save kilobytes! 😏
+In a Vue project we already have webpack installed, and do not output noisy `console.log()` in production JS bundle is an efficient way to save kilobytes! 😏

-Loglevel to the rescue!
+**Loglevel** to the rescue!

 - [loglevel](https://github.com/pimterry/loglevel)